Benzene

 What Is Benzene?

 Benzene is a colorless, flammable liquid used widely in various industries.
-It’s a known carcinogen linked to leukemia, multiple myeloma, Non-Hodgkin's Lymphoma (NHL), Chronic Lymphocytic Leukemia (CLL), Acute Lymphocytic Leukemia (ALL), Chronic Myeloid Leukemia (CML), Acute Myelogenous Leukemia (AML), Acute Myelomonocytic Leukemia (AMML), Myelodysplastic Syndrome (MDS), Myelofibrosis and T-Cell Lymphoma.
+It’s a known carcinogen linked to leukemia, multiple myeloma, Non-Hodgkin's Lymphoma (NHL), Chronic Lymphocytic Leukemia (CLL), Acute Lymphocytic Leukemia (ALL), Chronic Myeloid Leukemia (CML), Chronic Myelomonocytic Leukemia (CMML), Acute Myelogenous Leukemia (AML), Acute Myelomonocytic Leukemia (AMML), Myelodysplastic Syndrome (MDS), Myelofibrosis and T-Cell Lymphoma.
 Benzene occurs naturally in crude oil and is used to make plastics, synthetic fibers, rubber, dyes, resins, and detergents.
 It is known for its sweet smell.
 It’s also present in gasoline and industrial solvents.
 Workers in oil refineries, chemical plants, manufacturing, and even some trades like painting or printing may be exposed to it.

-How Benzene Exposure Causes AML
+How Benzene Exposure Causes Cancer

 Who Is at Risk?